The Best and Worst States for Drivers, Ranked

 There are approximately 229 million licensed drivers in the United States, but the driving conditions in each state are far from equal.
 While some states are known for long commute times, congestion and snarls, and traffic fatalities, others have a smoother and faster drive and far lower rates of accidents.
 Population density, condition of roads and driving behaviors are mostly responsible for this contradiction.
 Depending on which state you live and work in, it can be the best or the worst in terms of traffic and daily driving experience.

-Which states are the best and worst for drivers?
-In the 2018 Bankrate Best States for Drivers Study, we looked at seven measures related to cost, safety and driving quality including commute time information, traffic fatality data, road condition reports and gas prices in order to find the best drivers by state.
+In the Bankrate Best States for Drivers Study, we looked at seven measures related to cost, safety and driving quality including commute time information, traffic fatality data, road condition reports and gas prices to find the best drivers by state.
 Read on below to see how your state fared against the rest.

 The top-ranked states for drivers

 North Dakota ranked top on the list for a number of reasons.
-To start, the Peace Garden State is fairly safe for drivers, with a fatality rate of 1.16 deaths per 100 million vehicle miles traveled and a theft rate of 234.7 vehicles per 100,000 inhabitants — lower traffic fatality and vehicle theft rates than the national averages.
+To start, the Peace Garden State is fairly safe for drivers, with a fatality rate of 1.07 deaths per 100 million vehicle miles traveled.
+In 2018, the state recorded 1,775 car thefts, putting North Dakota in the top 10 states with the fewest motor vehicle thefts.

-Better still, the average commute time in North Dakota is about 17 minutes, which is much shorter than the national average commute time of 27 minutes.
+Additionally, the average commute time in North Dakota is about 17 minutes, which is much shorter than the national average commute time of 27 minutes.
 Just 10 percent of roads are in poor condition, according to the Bankrate study.